piazzai/cvless/README.md

 ### Accent color

 By default, the accent color is set to a blue shade with hex code 0047AB.
 To change this to a color of your choosing, you need to follow two steps.
-First, open `assets/style.css` and look for the following chunks:
+First, open `assets/style.css` and look for the lines of code:

 ```css
 a:link, a:visited, #icon:hover, #icon:active {